tatran5/HaystackHoarder/README.md

 -Animal AI.
 Animals stay calm while in a pen.
 If a fence breaks, the animal will try to escape and will run away from players that move towards them.
 Chickens constantly move around the map and avoid players; sheep run as far away from the player as possible; and cows stay stationary as long as the player is not too close.

 -UI system to display which player currently is the leader.
-It displays player's points; meters to show each animal?s happiness; how much fuel is in tractor; progress of turning hay into bale over the barn; progress of harvesting hay from haystacks; and progress of fixing and breaking fences.
+It displays player's points; meters to show each animal's happiness; how much fuel is in tractor; progress of turning hay into bale over the barn; progress of harvesting hay from haystacks; and progress of fixing and breaking fences.

--Sound effects and animation for different player?s actions.
+-Sound effects and animation for different player's actions.

 -Additional player actions and sabotage methods are listed below.

 # How To Play

--Use WASD keys to ?move.
+-Use WASD keys to move.

--Use the left shift key to get ?in and out of the tractor?.
+-Use the left shift key to get in and out of the tractor.

--Hold space while in the tractor to ?harvest hay?.
+-Hold space while in the tractor to harvest hay.

--Unload harvested hay from the tractor by pressing space and then press space to put it into the barn to? process hay into bale?.
+-Unload harvested hay from the tractor by pressing space and then press space to put it into the barn to process hay into bale.

-?-Bring the bale towards one of your animals and press space to ?feed animals.
+-Bring the bale towards one of your animals and press space to feed animals.

 ![](Images/Hay.png)